yireo/Yireo_Webp2/SUPPORT.md

 # Requesting support
 Feel free to open an **Issue** in the GitHub project of this extension.
+Or send a mail to support@yireo.com.
 However, do make sure to be thorough and answer the following:

 - What browser did you test this with?
 - What is your Magento version?